eclipse-ditto/ditto/documentation/src/main/resources/pages/ditto/basic-connections.md

 The top design priority of this model is to be as generic as possible, while still allowing protocol specific customizations and tweaks.
 This enables the implementations of different customizable connection types, and support for custom payload formats.
-Currently the following connection types are supported:
+Currently, the following connection types are supported:

 * [AMQP 0.9.1](connectivity-protocol-bindings-amqp091.html)
 * [AMQP 1.0](connectivity-protocol-bindings-amqp10.html)